Azure-Samples/rag-postgres-openai-python/docs/using_entra_auth.md

 2. Generate a token for the Azure Database for PostgreSQL Flexible Server.

     ```shell
-    azd auth token --scope https://ossrdbms-aad.database.windows.net/.default --tenant-id 1bd0d125-6c64-49d1-af0d-88fa60e18074 --output json
+    azd auth token --scope https://ossrdbms-aad.database.windows.net/.default --output json
     ```

+    Once again, if you used a non-default tenant to run `azd up`, you may need to specify the tenant ID.

+    ```shell
+    azd auth token --scope https://ossrdbms-aad.database.windows.net/.default --tenant-id YOUR-TENANT-ID --output json
+    ```

-    This will output JSON with a token that you can use to connect to the database.
+    This will output JSON with a token inside the "token" field.
+Copy the token.

 3. Set the `PGPASSWORD` environment variable to the token.